pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 Should robots be trained in basic operations before they are dispatched?
 Or should they be collectively trained by the data collected by each robot?
 Earlier, we tried to simplify the logic of the three laws of robotics.
-But, if we were to train a neural network on the robot's positronic brain, then it would be utterly unknown how the logic of the three laws exists in the robot's positronic brain.
+But, if we were to train a neural network on the robot's positronic brain, it would be utterly unknown how the logic of the three laws exists in the robot's positronic brain.
 Our only assurance will be to experiment with different scenarios to check if the robot is three laws safe with the unknown logic.
 Once we have done enough experiments, we can certify the robot to be three laws safe.